shikhargoyal98/shikhargoyal98/README.md

 🧠 Professional Experience

+1.)
 Ernst & Young LLP, India
-Consultant (Data Scientist and Information Analyst) Apr '21 - Jul '24 | Bengaluru, IN
+    Consultant (Data Scientist and Information Analyst)
+    Apr '21 - Jul '24 | Bengaluru, IN

   Developed an AI-driven automation pipeline with Python and Excel to reduce reporting time by 80% and manual effort by 75%.
   Created predictive machine learning models using Random Forest and Logistic Regression to drive data-backed business decisions.
   Led initiatives in sustainability analytics, forecasting plastic recyclability metrics using Python and Power BI.

+2.)
 Bridgei2i Analytics Solutions, India
-Business Analyst
+    Business Analyst and Data Analyst
     Jan '19 - Apr '21 | Bengaluru, IN

   Spearheaded NLP and OpenCV model development for automating business processes.
   Delivered AI-driven market insights, contributing to $3.4B in new business deals and advancing the client’s digital transformation.

 📚 Education